edcarp/2019-05-24-social/question_answers.md

 * Target 1st year PhD students or MSc students or their supervisors.
 It could be better advertised from schools to their students or Sholarship ... to be mentioned in their introduction week.
 * Use a centralised webpage with upcoming events.

-Question 4  and 2 possible funding streams and sustainability for Edinburgh Carpentries were:
+# Questionw 4 and 2 possible funding streams and sustainability for Edinburgh Carpentries

   *  Having carpentries be recognised as part of teaching load would be beneficial for sustainability